aleksandracodes/CI_PP4_Workout_Planner/README.md

 ### About

+The Workout Planner is an application for creating weekly training rota which also gives users ideas of exercises for their next training session.

 ### User Goals

+- Be able to plan their workouts
+- Be able to amend their plan at any point
+- View the plan at any time

 ### Site Owner Goals

+- Provide an online solution for users to plan their weekly workouts
+- Create visually appealing design
+- Provide fully responsive application with straightforward navigation

 ## User Experience

 ### Target Audience
+- People who want to be more organised with their workouts
+- Gym enthusiasts who focus on training different body parts and want to plan their weekly schedule to potentially avoid repetitions in their training
+- People who want to keep track of their workout/fitness routine
+- People who don’t want to think back and remember which day of the week they trained a specific part of the body

+### User Requirements and Expectations

+- Straightforward navigation
+- Easy to use
+- A responsive application that allows the user to access their plan on any devise
+- Visually appealing design for all screen size
+- Links and functions that work as expected
+- An easy way to contact the developer
+- Accessibility

 ### User Requirements and Expectations